AIMultipleAIMultiple

 The trace view captures request attributes (model parameters, prompt content) and events (logs, errors, execution steps) across the workflow, offering clear visibility into where failures or inefficiencies occur.

-This enables to pinpoint bottlenecks in prompts, tool calls, or model selection and make targeted optimizations to reduce latency and control costs.
-It includes prompt lifecycle features, including version control and a playground for testing prompt variants.
+This enables pinpointing bottlenecks in prompts, tool calls, or model selection and making targeted optimizations to reduce latency and control costs.
+It includes prompt lifecycle features such as version control and a playground for testing prompt variants.

 It focuses on workflow and pipeline-level tracing, giving you visibility into prompts, model calls, and agent steps.
-Traces follow OpenTelemetry standards, allowing them to flow into existing backends while also being explored in Langtrace’s dashboard.
+Traces follow OpenTelemetry standards, allowing them to flow into existing backends and be explored in Langtrace’s dashboard.

 Arize (Phoenix)